Drag13/drag13/README.md

 My name is Vitaliy and I am full-stack web developer.
 Mostly work with React/Angular and TypeScript for frontend + .NET for backend + MSSQL as DataBase.
 Love #WebSecurity and #WebPerformance.

-- 🔭 I’m currently working on the [perfrunner](https://github.com/Drag13/perfrunner) - performance testing tool for the websites
+- 🔭 I’m currently working on the [free React course for beginners](https://github.com/Drag13/react-learning-course-short)
 - 💬 I have the [personal blog](https://drag13.io/) about JavaScript.
 I aslo writing about webperformance and security
 - 🌱 I’m currently learning [F#](https://fsharpforfunandprofit.com/).
 It's really fun!
 - 😄 Pronouns: ...
 He/Him